bradietilley/country-enums/README.md

 | Country::tryFrom(string $value (e.g. 'NZ'))  | Core-PHP function to convert value to enum (/null) | Country::NZ (or null if invalid)                            | Country\|null               |

-When a country is compiled to array, all of its regions are casted to array aswell and are made available in the 'regions' array.
+When a country is compiled to array, all of its regions are casted to array as well and are made available in the 'regions' array.

 #### Region Enum